conDavis/art-api/README.md

   <li> ./mvnw spring-boot:run</li>
 </ul>
 <h2> Data Format </h2>
-Pieces are represented by their name, an id, and a link to an image of the piece, json formatted.
+Pieces are represented by their name, a numeric ID, and a link to an image of the piece, json formatted.

 <h2>Endpoints</h2>
 <b>/random<br/></b>